backpackcloud/spectaculous/README.md

 # Spectaculous

 Spectaculous is a framework that helps you defining specifications with the help of a fluent interface.
 The idea behind is to put some functional interfaces introduced in Java 8 together to provide a beautiful way to define specifications in pure Java code.
-Its main use is for testing but you can use for any purpose that that requires writing a specification.
+Its main use is for testing but you can use for any purpose that requires writing a specification.

 ## How To Build